 Most recently, the library has seen the installation of an elevator, making the 1915 building accessible to those with physical disabilities.

 In the year 2010, the library celebrated its 100th year of service.
+In 2015, we will celebrating our 100th year in the current library building.

 The library receives the major part of its funding from the Village of Hudson Falls, the Town of Kingsbury, and the Hudson Falls school district.
 Book sales and a membership drive make up the library’s primary fund-raising events.